Job Readiness Job Search Services

 Bilingual Job Search Services

-Although the local labor market requires that job seekers be able to read, write, and communicate in English, some labor markets hire limited English speaking clients.
-To assist the limited English speaking client in the job search effort, limited bilingual services are available at the ECC in Vietnamese and in Spanish.
+Although the local labor market requires that job seekers be able to read, write, and communicate in English, some labor markets hire limited English-speaking clients.
+To assist limited English-speaking clients in their job search efforts, limited bilingual services are available at the ECC in Vietnamese and in Spanish.

-All other clients who speak a language other than English or are limited English speaking and the primary language is other than Vietnamese or Spanish will be referred to the appropriate VESL or ESL service provider concurrent with another WTW activity.
+All other clients who speak a language other than English or are limited English speaking and whose primary language is other than Vietnamese or Spanish will be referred to the appropriate Vocational English as a Second Language (VESL) or English as a Second Language (ESL) service provider, concurrent with another WTW activity.

 Employer Linkages